KehanYe/hello-world/readme.txt

-We're all gonna make it
+We're all gonna make it.
+Just believe.